 - 1.)
 While many of the previous distribution patterns of module parameters were similar to a scale-free distribution, quite often rather significant deviations from linearity on the log-log scale could also be observed.
-For example a non-linear log-log distribution pattern was quite obvious at the community degree distribution of the South Florida work association network (Palla et al., 2005), at the community size distribution of the amazon.com network (Clauset et al., 2004), the Add-Health school firendship network (González et al., 2006) and biological networks (Lancichinetti et al., 2010b) as well as at the node membership number distribution of the Add-Health school friendship network (González et al., 2007). - 2.)
-The properties of the ModuLand method may also influence a scale-free distribution of modular parameters to the fashion observed on Figure S8. - Those ModuLand method versions, which apply a a local maxima-based hill determination do not require any previous knowledge about the possible number of network modules.
-However, due to the fact that these methods only investigate the community landscape without further information about the underlying influence function and influence zone structure, these methods are almost totally blind regarding the size of the underlying influence zones.
-In other words, the local maxima-based hill determination methods can not discriminate between a community landscape built up from many small influence zones (contaning only a few nodes) and a community landscape built up from a few large influence zones.
-Even if the original influence zones are small, the modules can still be of arbitrary size almost independently from the size of the influence zones, thus significantly lowering the number of small modules. - Noise-like errors (coming either from the inaccuracy of the data or from the approximative nature of the influence function calculation algorithms) may cause the appearance of small local maxima on the community landscape.
+For example a non-linear log-log distribution pattern was quite obvious at the community degree ditribution of the South Florida work association network (Palla et al., 2005), at the community size distribution of the amazon.com network (Clauset et al., 2004) and the Add-Health school firendship network (González et al., 2006) as well as at the node membership number distribution of the Add-Health school friendship network (González et al., 2007). - 2.)
+The properties of the ModuLand method may also influence a scale-free distribution of modular parameters to the fashion observed on Figure S8. - Those ModuLand method versions, which apply a module membership assignment method based on the PeakHill hill determination method do not require any previous knowledge about the possible number of network modules.
+However, due to the fact that the PeakHill methods only investigate the community landscape without further information about the underlying community heap structure, these methods are almost totally blind regarding the size of the underlying community heaps.
+In other words, the PeakHill methods can not discriminate between a community landscape built up from many small community heaps (contaning only a few elements) and a community landscape built up from a few large community heaps.
+Even if the original community heaps are small, the modules can still be of arbitrary size almost independently from the size of the heaps, thus significantly lowering the number of small modules. - Noise-like errors (coming either from the inaccuracy of the data or from the approximative nature of the community heap construction methods) may cause the appearance of small local maxima on the community landscape.
 Thus, by the introduction of 'artificial' local modules, even a very low level of noise may significantly fragment large modules.
 The effect of additional small modules will become rather noticeable in the case of the TotalHill module membership assignment method, where the size of modules assigned to the noise-induced small local maxima may become larger than that of the ProportionalHill or GradientHill module membership assignment methods.
-The module merging method described in Section VI.1. addresses this problem, but still residual discrepancies may remain.